pnmjil/Cloudspinx/Media Players/MediaPlayers.md

 Amarok easily integrates with internet services to enhance the music listening experience. **Last.fm** scrobbles users played tracks to get personalised recommendations.
 The **internet radio** allows the user to access and listen to various internet radios stations. **Magnatune.com** offers a unique music collection to the user.

 Read more about Amarok on the official [Github page](https://github.com/deltazefiro/Amarok-Hider).

+### 9. Banshee Media Player

+Banshee Media Player is an open-source media player that can be installed across Windows, Linux and macOS.
+It is built upon Mono and Gtk and is written in C# and uses SQLite database library.
+It was initially known as Sonance until 2005 and is licensed under MIT.
+Banshee Media Player uses GStreamer for encoding and supports various decoding formats e.g MP3, FLAC and Ogg Vorbis.

+Banshee Media Player plays and imports audio CDs and supports multiple portable media players like Apple's iPod and other Android devices.
+Banshee was the default music player for Ubuntu and Linux Mint until it was replaced by Rhythmbox.

+#### Features

+Features associated with Banshee Media Player include the following:

+- Last.fm integration.

+- Album artwork fetching

+- Smart playlists

+- Has an iPod manager to help transferring of songs, videos and album art to and from the device.

+- Podcast support

+- Support multiple plugins making it extensible and customizable.

+- Supports internet radio stations

+- Adds an icon to the notification area in GNOME.

+- Cross-platform support (Windows, Linux, Mac OS)

+#### Installation and Usage

+Banshee is an older media player, and it might not be in the standard repositories of the very latest Ubuntu releases.